zriyansh/signoz.io/docs/logs-management/logs-api/logs-url-explorer-page.md

 id: logs-url-for-explorer-page
 ---

-## Creating Logs URL For Explorer Page

-We will go through how we can generate the URL for the explorer page through which we can directly land on the explorer page with filters and custom timerange.
+This section explains how to generate a URL for the SigNoz Explorer page.
+This URL allows users to directly access the Explorer page with predefined filters and a custom time range, facilitating quick and efficient log analysis.

+### Params for URL

+The generation of the final URL involves appending certain parameters to the base URL of the Explorer page.
+The base URL for explorer page looks like:
 ```
 /logs-explorer?
 ```

-### Params for the URL

-The `URI encoded` column describes how many times the value has to be [URI encoded](https://meyerweb.com/eric/tools/dencoder/)
+The parameters includes:

 |  NAME  | DESCRIPTION  | URI encoded |
 |---|---|---|